vipulnaik/diet-exercise-health/events/2023/2023-07-05-wisdom-tooth-removal-left-side.md

 fragment](https://www.mayoclinic.org/diseases-conditions/c-difficile/symptoms-causes/syc-20351691#:~:text=Without%20enough%20helpful%20bacteria%20to,Clindamycin)
 that puts clindamycin as the leading cause for c. diff causing diarrhea.
 I think this fits with my symptoms.

+### 2024-09-13

+I recently watched the Ninja Nerd [antibiotics video](https://www.youtube.com/watch?v=GGtwJ-SGXTA) and have also been educating myself regarding the effect of antibiotics on the GI tract.
+My updated understanding includes the following points:

+* Clindamycin is bacteriostatic, not bacteriocidal.
+It doesn't kill bacteria, it just slows their growth.

+* The c. diff is specifically resistant to the effects of clindamycin, so basically it ignores clindamycin's attempt to stop its growth.
+As a result, while other bacteria in the GI tract are prevented from growing, c. diff continues to grow and can therefore cause an infection.

+* The mechanism of action for clindamycin therefore is specifically based on resistance.
+This is different from the theory that has been posited for how more powerful antibiotics affect the GI tract, which is that they destroy everything and after you stop them, it's a coin toss how your GI tract repopulates.
+Clindamycin isn't like that: it only stops growth, doesn't kill, and the reason it's related with
+  c. diff is specifically due to c. diff being resistant to it.

+* In fact, clindamycin is so widely known to cause c. diff that I even came across a study where clindamycin was administered to lab animals to give them a c. diff infection.

+* Due to the widely known relationship between clindamycin and
+  c. diff, clindamycin is rarely prescribed as a first-line treatment for most infections.
+However, it's specifically considered good for tackling above-the-diaphragm infections by gram-negative anaerobic bacteria, and in particular dental infections, hence it's widely used as a prophylactic antibiotic after dental procedures.

+* In the absence of an actual infection, it is probably best to not take clindamycin.
+Moreover, stopping clindamycin after seeing adverse effects isn't a bad idea if there isn't an actual infection.

+* My current understanding regarding the best way to take clindamycin, if you have to, is to drink lots of water with it to encourage rapid absorption, get it into the bloodstream, and minimize the amount that gets to the colon, so that it has minimal bacteriostatic effect on the colon.

+## Discarding of medications on 2024-09-13

+On 2024-09-13, now that it has been over a year since my MedWatch report and therefore the likelihood of any more information being requested for those reports is low, I threw away the remainder of the medications (clindamycin, hydrocodone / acetaminophen, and ibuprofen).